 - Damages, or the injuries and losses your family has suffered.

 It’s also possible that your case could be based on strict liability.
 If your family member was injured because of a defective toy or consumer product, the manufacturing company could be strictly liable for damages even if no one was negligent.

 How Long Do I Have to File a Child Injury Lawsuit in Florida?

-Most of the time, a four-year statute of limitations applies under Florida state law.
-Accident victims have to file a personal injury lawsuit within four years of the injury or forfeit their right to compensation.
+Most of the time, a two-year statute of limitations applies under Florida state law.
+Accident victims have to file a personal injury lawsuit within two years of the injury or forfeit their right to compensation.

 Child injury cases work differently.
 As a parent, you have the right to file a lawsuit on your child’s behalf.
 However, if you don’t, your child can take legal action once they reach age 18.

 Do you have questions about the deadlines in your case?
 Call Brannon & Brannon to speak with our lawyers in Fort Walton Beach today.

 Contact a Fort Walton Beach Child Injury Lawyer for a Free Consultation

 The consequences of a serious child injury can be dramatic.
 If your child is suffering, call an experienced Fort Walton Beach child injury lawyer at Brannon & Brannon for a free consultation today.
 It’s never too early to start learning about your legal rights and options.

 Our personal injury law firm in Fort Walton Beach, FL also provides: